Taub-Bolt Heat Engines: Introduction

-Putting aside whether the various Euclideanized spacetimes that might be treated actually have a Lorentzian interpretation or not, the thermodynamic quantities and equations of state derived from them can be taken at face value as interesting model systems to study and perhaps use in other applications.
+Putting aside whether the various Euclideanized spacetimes that might be treated actually have a Lorentzian interpretation or not, the thermodynamic quantities and equations of state derived from them can be taken at face value as interesting model systems to study.
+They may one day perhaps have physical applications, although such applications are currently unknown.

-This Letter begins by pointing out that the extended thermodynamic quantities derived in ref.~\cite{Johnson:2014xza} for Taub--Bolt--AdS$_4$ (building on the traditional thermodynamic work of ref.~\cite{Hunter:1998qe,Chamblin:1998pz,Hawking:1998ct}) together define a system that, looked at the right way, is (locally) very similar to the Schwarzschild--AdS$_4$ system of thermodynamics \cite{Hawking:1982dh,Kastor:2009wy,Dolan:2010ha}.
+This paper begins by demonstrating that the extended thermodynamic quantities derived in ref.~\cite{Johnson:2014xza} for Taub--Bolt--AdS$_4$ (building on the traditional thermodynamic work of ref.~\cite{Hunter:1998qe,Chamblin:1998pz,Hawking:1998ct}) together define a system that, looked at the right way, is (locally) very similar to the Schwarzschild--AdS$_4$ system of thermodynamics \cite{Hawking:1982dh,Kastor:2009wy,Dolan:2010ha}.
 Specifically, they have the same behaviour at leading orders in a high temperature expansion, but begin to deviate from each other at subleading orders.

 The two spacetimes can be readily seen to differ globally, of course since the ``NUT--charge" parameter (see below) comes with a topological twist, making the Euclidean boundary at large radius not $S^1\times S^2$, but $S^3$.
 However, in the spirit of the opening paragraphs, at face value the thermodynamic systems are {\it locally} extremely similar, as will be explored below.